Kevin Yorn: Local government work

-Yorn Barnes Levine
+Yorn Levine

-In 1996 Yorn was recruited from the D.A.'s to partner with Michael Barnes, Kevin Morris and Brian Wolf, forming Barnes Morris Wolf & Yorn, based in Santa Monica.
+In 1996 Yorn was recruited from the D.A.'s office to partner with Michael Barnes, Kevin Morris and Brian Wolf, forming Barnes Morris Wolf & Yorn, based in Santa Monica.

 Aspiring writer Anthony Zuiker asked Yorn for help in escaping a screenwriting contract so that he could go on to create the television series CSI, which premiered in 2000.

 In 2013, Yorn worked on the deal to renew DeGeneres' talk show through 2016-17.

 In the summer of 2014, Yorn's firm made a deal with Hulu for three years of South Park reruns, reportedly at a price of more than $80 million, and he helped Zuiker make content deals with YouTube and Yahoo.
 Yorn also created a joint venture with Warner Bros., Ellen DigitalVentures, to help take advantage of Ellen DeGeneres’ social media reach, digital video content, games and apps, including Heads Up!.

+In 2018, his negotiations on behalf of Scarlett Johansson's remaining contractual obligations with Marvel Studios made her the highest paid actress in Hollywood according to Forbes.
+Yorn's deals for Zoe Saldaña in the Avatar and Marvel franchises made her the second highest paid actress in Hollywood.
+The Johansson negotiations were later referenced when she sued Disney for breach of contract in its handling of Black Widows release.

+Yorn has represented several of his clients in the misuse of their likeness by artificial intelligence.
+In 2023, he stated "we do not take these things lightly" after an advertisement with a generated version of Johansson was featured online.
+That same year, Matthew McConaughey filed voice and likeness trademarks with the United States Patent and Trademark Office in 2023 which were granted two years later.
+Yorn said his goal is to "protect someone's stealing somebody's voice".

+Yorn represented Hwang Dong-hyuk and Kim Ji-yeon of Squid Game for the second and third seasons of the Netflix series.
+He negotiated the Apple TV deals for Jason Sudeikis and Bill Lawrence to return to Ted Lasso for a fourth season.
+Yorn also worked on the deals for Johansson's roles in Jurassic World Rebirth, The Batman: Part II and The Exorcist: Martyrs.

+During the 2026 Milken Institute conference, Yorn and his client Eva Longoria discussed her work as an investor and he shared that her firm was a source of emergency funding for 2014's John Wick.

-Yorn was listed among The Hollywood Reporter's Top 100 Entertainment Attorneys in 2013 and 2014, and one of Hollywood's top power lawyers every year between 2015 and 2023.
+Yorn was listed among The Hollywood Reporter's Top 100 Entertainment Attorneys in 2013 and 2014, and one of Hollywood's top power lawyers every year between 2015 and 2026.
+His firm's other clients include Hailey Bieber, Stephen Curry, Snoop Dogg, Jonah Hill and Alicia Keys, among others.